 In pursuit of finding decent food in Germany, my family and I tried out two of the three Korean restaurants in Leipzig during a visit to the city last week.
 It is a high risk undertaking to try a Korean restaurant in Germany as it can be very hit or miss, with a high probability of a miss.
-I have had traumatizing experiences in Heidelberg and bearable ones in Frankfurt and Duesseldorf.
+Over the years, I have had traumatizing experiences in Heidelberg and bearable ones in Frankfurt and Duesseldorf.

 We ordered two orders of Dolsot Bibimbap and one order of Bulgogi.
 The Bibimbap comes out in a stone bowl which is sizzling hot.
 Various vegetables sit on a bed of rice which forms a nice crispy crust if you like.
 (N.B.
 Mix frequently if you don’t want the crust.)
 There is also a raw egg cracked over it which cooks on the sizzling stone as you mix.

 This is a pretty straightforward dish, one which we make plenty of times at our house minus the sizzling hot stone bowl.
 You have to julienne or slice various vegetables and then steam and season them.
 These are often shiitake mushrooms, carrots, spinach, soy bean sprouts and sometimes daikon and fiddlehead ferns among other variations.
 Usually marinated beef is also part of the mix, but they used faux crab meat here, an unusual alternative.
 The toppings are typically seasoned with a base mixture of soy sauce with sesame oil.
 Unfortunately, these vegetables weren’t seasoned at all and not even a healthy dose of Gochujang (Korean chili paste that is mixed in) could revive any flavor.
 This dish is one of my kids’ favorites, yet they refused to eat this.